-13. Heymann J, Earle A, McNeill K. The impact of labor policies on the health of young children in the context of economic globalization.
-Annual Review of Public Health.
+14. Heymann Jody, Earle Alison, McNeill Kristen.
+The Impact of Labor Policies on the Health of Young Children in the Context of Economic Globalization.
+Annu.
+Rev. Public Health.
 Vol 342013:355-372.

 Heymann et al. conducted reviews of the literature on a number of policy areas which may impact working parent's ability to care for their children.
 Two of these reviews were leave for parents after placement or birth of a child and leave for preventive and treatment child health visits.
 The authors cite evidence that paid parental leave is associated with reductions in infant mortality, postneonatal mortality, and child mortality and increases in immunization coverage, breastfeeding, and parental involvement in child rearing.
 The authors also highlight evidence on the health benefits of breastfeeding for both the mother and the child.
 The benefits for the child include improved immune systems and cognitive development and decreased rates of chronic diseases such as allergies and diabetes.
 The health benefits for the mother include faster weight loss following childbirth; and lower risk of breast cancer, heart disease, and high blood pressure.
 Heymann et al. also cite 20 studies which found that parental presence has positive benefits (e.g. less pain, reduced stress and anxiety, shorter hospital stays, and fewer negative side-effects) for children undergoing surgery or hospitalization for other reasons.
 They also cite evidence that parental presence improves recovery and increases management of chronic conditions.
 The authors do not note how they selected studies for inclusion.